kitsudaiki/libKitsunemimiCommon/README.md

 ### About my repositories in general

 At the moment there are over 10 Kitsune-libraries an multiple tools in my private repos.
-I plan to make all open-source.
-This here is my first repositiory for open-sourcing and I don't have much experience with github, so I still have many to learn and make my workflow better.
-Most of all I have to improve my ticket-handling...
+I plan to make all open-source, but I have much to learn about open-source-projects.
+Most of all I have to improve my ticket-handling.
+So please help me to improve my workflow.

-All my projects are mirrored to gitlab, where I have still my ci-pipeline running.
+All my projects are mirrored to gitlab, where I have still my gitlab-ci runner.

+I don't really like it to write much comments into header-files.
+More exactly I absolutly hate it, when I have to search the provided functions of a header between a massive amount of comments.
+Header-files are for me primary to have an overview, of all provided functions, which I have see as fast as possible.
+Comments of functions, parameters and return-values in my code are only written into the source-file.
+So when something is unclear for a specific method, than look into the source-file.
+If the comment there are not helpful for you, then please write me a mail or an issue to fix this.

 ## Content Overview